sbb-design-systems/sbb-angular/src/angular/migration-guide.md

 been removed.
 All symbols have to be imported from the respective module (e.g. `import { SbbButtonModule } from '@sbb-esta/angular/button';`).

+## i18n

+_Partial migration available_

+Various translatables have been changed (new and removed ones).
+Please run 'ng extract-i18n' and check the @sbb-esta/angular related translations.

+The provided translation files have been moved to @sbb-esta/angular/i18n.

+Please note, that also the i18n key 'sbbGhettoboxCloseGhettobox' have been renamed to 'sbbAlertCloseAlert'.

 ## Modules

 ### Accordion